ihorhrysha/gobot/scripts/README.md

 ## Bash script

-Copy the script to hooks derictory in your project and make it executable.
+Copy the script to the git hooks directory in your project and make it executable.

 ```bash
 cp ./scripts/pre-commit .git/hooks/pre-commit